ebi-uniprot/protvar-be/README.md

 ## Load/Stress Testing
 1. We are using gatling to test application
-2. Use mvn gatling:test -Dgatling.simulationClass=uk.ac.ebi.pepvep.gatling.simulations.BasicSimulation
+2. Use mvn gatling:test -Dgatling.simulationClass=uk.ac.ebi.protvar.gatling.simulations.BasicSimulation
 3. or mvn gatling:test